polydice/jquery-tinyslide/README.md

 });
 ```

-`tinyslide` now should work as expected as a jquery extension!
+`tinyslide` now should work as expected as a jQuery extension!

 Now we can register DOM element which we would like it be a slide.